nebari-dev/nebari-docs/docs/docs/how-tos/using-argo.md

 The `argo list` command will list all the running workflows.

-If you've just submitted a workflow and you want ot check on it, you can run `argo get @latest` to get the latest submitted workflow.
+If you've just submitted a workflow and you want to check on it, you can run `argo get @latest` to get the latest submitted workflow.

 You can also access the logs for a workflow using